Astronomy and stargazing activities you can do without leaving home

-One of the effects of the outbreak of corona virus is that many families and friends are finding themselves cooped up together at home, looking for ways to pass the time.
 One entirely free resource most of us have access to is the beautiful night sky above.
-If you’re isolating at home, either alone or with others, why not pass the time by getting to know the cosmos a little better?
+If you're spending time at home, why not get to know the cosmos a little better?

 Here are our top suggestions for fun and informative activities for both children and adults, for clear nights, cloudy evenings and rainy days.